-Comparing the PM{10} concentrations measured at the Landfill and Community sites with those measured at nearby regional monitoring sites places the locally collected data in a larger, more regional context.
+Comparing the $PM{10}$ concentrations measured at the Landfill and Community sites with those measured at nearby regional monitoring sites places the locally collected data in a larger, more regional context.
 The Landfill and Community sites are directly affected by emissions in the SoCAB and the nearby highly trafficked freeway system.
-The sites chosen for comparison, shown earlier in Figure 1-1, are the closest regulatory sites that conduct routine PM{10} monitoring.
+The sites chosen for comparison, shown earlier in Figure 1-1, are the closest regulatory sites that conduct routine $PM{10}$ monitoring.

-Figure 4-1 shows the monthly average PM10 concentrations for the Landfill and Community sites and the three regional locations from January 2008 until November 2021.
+Figure 4-1 shows the monthly average PM10 concentrations for the Landfill and Community sites and the three regional locations from January 2008 until November 2022.
 Note that a 75% data threshold was used when calculating the monthly averages.
 For example, at least 23 valid daily PM10 values are needed to calculate the monthly average PM10 for a month with 31 days.
-For the first three years of continuous monitoring, the SCAQMD monitor in downtown Los Angeles recorded on average the highest PM10 concentrations among the three regional sites, with exceptions noted in May 2009 and June/July 2010.
-These exceptions were discussed in the Third Annual Report of Ambient Air Quality Monitoring at Sunshine Canyon Landfill and Van Gogh Elementary School (June 1, 2009-May 31, 2010), delivered to the Los Angeles City Planning Department in March 2011.
+For the first three years of continuous monitoring, the South Coast AQMD monitor in downtown Los Angeles recorded on average the highest PM10 concentrations among the three regional sites, with exceptions noted in May 2009 and June/July 2010.
+These exceptions were discussed in the Third Annual Report of Ambient Air Quality Monitoring at Sunshine Canyon Landfill and Van Gogh Elementary School (June 1, 2009-May 31, 2010).
 The regional monitor in Burbank followed a month-to-month pattern similar to the Los Angeles pattern, but at a lower average PM10 concentration, until the site was discontinued in summer 2014.
 The FRM monitor at Santa Clarita on the northern edge of the air basin recorded on average the lowest PM10 concentrations of the regional sites.
 From 2008 to 2010, Landfill and Community measurements tended to track between the Los Angeles and Santa Clarita data.

 The monitoring years since 2011 deviated from this pattern, with the Landfill site usually exhibiting the highest average monthly concentrations from June through September.
-To help explain this pattern and emphasize the importance of meteorology's effect on measured pollutant levels, the Ninth Annual Report of Ambient Air Quality Monitoring at Sunshine Canyon Landfill and Van Gogh Elementary School (November 22, 2007-November 21, 2016), delivered to the Los Angeles City Planning Department in April 2017, provides meteorological data measured at the Landfill site for the 2008 through 2016 summer seasons.
-These data demonstrate that measurements at the Landfill site are dominated by wind flow from the south to south-southeast, and thus by regional PM10 concentrations originating in the SoCAB.
-The dominance of low speed, south-southeasterly winds from June through September between 2011 and 2016 was coupled with PM{10} concentrations at the Landfill site that consistently exceeded those of the downtown Los Angeles monitor.
+To help explain this pattern and emphasize the importance of the effect of meteorology on measured pollutant levels, the Ninth Annual Report of Ambient Air Quality Monitoring at Sunshine Canyon Landfill and Van Gogh Elementary School (November 22, 2007-November 21, 2016), provides meteorological data measured at the Landfill site for the 2008 through 2016 summer seasons.
+These data demonstrate that measurements at the Landfill site are dominated by wind flow from the south to south-southeast, and thus by regional $PM{10}$ concentrations originating in the SoCAB.
+The dominance of low speed, south-southeasterly winds from June through September between 2011 and 2016 was coupled with PM10 concentrations at the Landfill site that consistently exceeded those of the downtown Los Angeles monitor.
 The main conclusion drawn from these periods of low-speed southerly winds is that summertime elevations of PM10 concentrations measured at the Landfill site are not solely attributable to landfill activities.
 A deviation from the pattern occurred in 2017, with the Landfill site exhibited the highest average monthly concentrations consistently throughout the year among the sites shown in Figure 4-1.
 Uncharacteristic monthly concentration spikes occurred at the Landfill site in December 2016, April 2017, and October 2017.
-In addition, concentrations followed the similar elevated summer season pattern.
-However, the deviations in monthly average PM10 concentrations from the next highest monitor (SCAQMD monitor in downtown Los Angeles) were the largest on record.
-In 2018, the Landfill site again followed the elevated summer season pattern.
-In 2019, both the
+In addition, concentrations followed a similar elevated summer